Core#

 Fuzzymatch search for close GPU model names from a dataset using fuzzy matching on name and variant.
 This method can return zero (None),one (

-).
-Returns the exact name of the GPU, making it suitable to use withGPU
+FuzzymatchSingleResult) or several matches (FuzzymatchMultipleResult).
+Returns the exact name of the GPU, making it suitable to use withGPUclass.- Parameters:

 - Returns: